seanmpuckett/sai/docs/Keywords.md

 	object pear
 	inherit:
 	  fruit

     > exception thrown: “SAI: Contractually required task ‘Consume’ does not exist in object ‘pear’.”

+### copy _operator_

+	.. copy [expr]

+Use the **copy** unary operator to create a _shallow copy_ of the expression it precedes.
+You sometimes need this because ordinarily SAI and Javascript assign objects, rather than copies of object values.

+    set plate to fruit       // i want some fruit plate.push 'Ice cream'   // and also dessert debug fruit              // but now fruit has changed

+    > [ 'Apple', 'Banana', 'Citron', 'Ice Cream' ]

+    fruit.pop                 // get rid of the ice cream debug fruit

+    > [ 'Apple', 'Banana', 'Citron' ]

+    set plate to copy fruit
+    plate.push 'Ice cream'
+    debug fruit

+    > [ 'Apple', 'Banana', 'Citron' ]

+    debug plate               // there we go

+    > [ 'Apple', 'Banana', 'Citron', 'Ice Cream' ]

+Note that **copy** only copies enumerable values.

 ### count _statement_